Keith-Cancel/k-hashv/README.md

 # K-HASHV 🔨
 A single header hash function with both vectorized and scalar versions.
 The function is quite fast when vectorized achieving approximately an average of **~10.2 GB/s** on a 7 year old Xeon E3-1230 v5.
 The header contains explicit intrinsics for x86_64, and also has a version that will use GCC's portable vector built-ins, and the last fall back is a scalar version for portability.
 The results of the function should be the same regardless of endianness.

 Additionally, it also passes all the SMHasher hash function quality tests: https://github.com/rurban/smhasher.
+Additionally, it passes [SMHasher3](https://gitlab.com/fwojcik/smhasher3/-/blob/c56f2bddc1b3e114570d5cbe383ad207673f6c99/results/README.md) a fork of SMHasher with some more stringent tests.
+Some hashes that pass SMHasher fail in SMHasher3.

 Moreover, it is quite easy to choose a new function at runtime by just using new seed as shown below:
 ```C